-- 1) Firstly, with regard to environmental PAIs: - a) they are analysed and monitored at the level of the investee issuers, particularly with regard to PAIs related to greenhouse gas emissions and energy performance, including through research of DPAMs in the context of the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD). - b) after that, the Global Standards compliance filter includes a filter on environmental protection. - c) In addition, the screening and analysis based on the main ESG controversies in which companies may be involved also includes controversies related to environmental issues, such as the environmental impact of company operations (emissions, waste, energy use, biodiversity and water consumption), the environmental impact on the supply chain and the impact of products and services (carbon and environmental impact). - d) Similarly, environmental indicators are included in the analysis of the ESG profile of companies and impact their best-in-class ranking. - 2) Secondly, social PAIs are systematically analysed throughout the research and investment process: - a) the Global Standards compliance filter is structured around human rights, labour rights and the prevention of corruption. - b) the exclusion filter for companies involved in controversial activities (definitions and thresholds according to DPAM's Controversial Activities Policy). (accessible via the link https://res.cloudinary.com/degroof-petercam-asset-management/image/upload/v1614006839/DPAM_policy_Controversial_activities.pdf). - c) In addition, the screening and analysis based on the main ESG controversies in which companies may be involved also includes controversies related to social issues, i.e. society and community, customer and employee, and controversies related to governance issues such as business ethics, including corruption and bribery. - d) similarly, social indicators are included in the analysis of the ESG profile of companies and impact their best-in-class ranking.
+- 1) Firstly, with regard to environmental PAIs: - a) they are analysed and monitored at the level of the investee issuers, particularly with regard to PAIs related to greenhouse gas emissions and energy performance, including through research of DPAMs in the context of the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD). - b) after that, the Global Standards compliance filter includes a filter on environmental protection. - c) In addition, the screening and analysis based on the main ESG controversies in which companies may be involved also includes controversies related to environmental issues, such as the environmental impact of company operations (emissions, waste, energy use, biodiversity and water consumption), the environmental impact on the supply chain and the impact of products and services (carbon and environmental impact). - d) Similarly, environmental indicators are included in the analysis of the ESG profile of companies and impact their best-in-class ranking. - 2) Secondly, social PAIs are systematically analysed throughout the research and investment process: - a) the Global Standards compliance filter is structured around human rights, labour rights and the prevention of corruption. - b) the exclusion filter for companies involved in controversial activities (definitions and thresholds according to DPAM's Controversial Activities Policy). (accessible via the link https://res.cloudinary.com/degroof-petercam-asset-management/image/upload/v1614006839/DPAM_policy_Controversial_activities.pdf). - c) In addition, the screening and analysis based on the main ESG controversies in which companies may be involved also includes controversies related to social issues, i.e. society and community, customer and employee, and controversies related to governance issues such as business ethics, including corruption and bribery. - d) similarly, social indicators are included in the analysis of the ESG profile of are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti - corruption and anti - bribery matters.